Effect of initial Rayleigh mode on drop deformation under impulsive acceleration: Results

 \section{Results}

+Consider a drop of volume-averaged diameter $D$ impulsively accelerated by a uniform flow of velocity $V_0$.
+At any time $t$, the drop--ambient interface is denoted $\partial\Vol_d$, with $\bm{n}$ the outward unit normal pointing from the drop into the ambient medium.
+The ambient-side stress tensor, comprising pressure and viscous contributions, is

+where $\twoD = \bm{\nabla V} + (\bm{\nabla V})^T$ is the rate-of-deformation tensor.
+The total hydrodynamic force exerted by the ambient medium on the drop is obtained by integrating this traction over the interface, and decomposes into pressure (form) and viscous contributions:

+The instantaneous frontal area is $A_f = \pi(L_r/2)^2$, where $L_r$ is the transverse axis length, and the slip velocity is $U_\mathrm{rel} = V_0 - \Vcm$, where $\Vcm$ is the centre-of-mass velocity.
+Using these, the form-drag coefficient is defined as

+where the ambient density $\rho_o = 1$ in our non-dimensionalisation.
+The viscous fraction $F_{\mathrm{visc},x}/F_{\mathrm{amb},x}$ measures the partitioning of drag between the two mechanisms.
+As the Reynolds number increases and the flow develops, separates, and forms a wake, the drag progressively shifts from significant viscous-stress contributions to being predominantly controlled by the pressure differences associated with form drag.
+Finally, we denote by $T_n = 2\pi/\omega_n$ the natural Rayleigh oscillation period of mode $n$, where $\omega_n$ is given by equation~\eqref{eq:Rayleigh_frequency}.

 We begin by examining the macroscopic kinematics for the six initial Rayleigh shapes relative to the reference spherical case, as presented in figure \ref{fig:waterair-kinetics}.
-Figure \ref{fig:waterair-Vcmz_t} plots the temporal evolution of the centre-of-mass velocities.
+Figure \ref{fig:waterair-Vcmz_t} plots the temporal evolution of the centre-of-mass velocities, with the corresponding accelerations and axial drag breakdown shown in figure \ref{fig:waterair-aero}.
 Initially, the $0$ phase of the $(2,0)$ mode (\cid{WA20}) exhibits the lowest centre-of-mass acceleration, achieving a $\Vcm$ approximately one-fifth the magnitude of the $\pi$ phase by $t^*\approx 0.4$.
-This is consistent with its aerodynamically favourable prolate shape and significantly smaller frontal area.
-However, at $t^*\approx 0.4$, \cid{WA20} undergoes a rapid increase in acceleration, surpassing \cid{WA2P}.
-This transition coincides with the development of a blunt upstream face, which significantly increases aerodynamic drag.
+This is consistent with its slender prolate shape and significantly smaller frontal area, and is reflected in its low form-drag coefficient together with the largest viscous fraction of all cases over $t^*\lesssim 0.3$ (figures \ref{fig:waterair-Cdform_t} and \ref{fig:waterair-viscfrac_t}).
+From $t^*\approx 0.3$, its transverse length and hence frontal area begin to grow rapidly (figure \ref{fig:waterair-Lr_t}), and shortly after, at $t^*\approx 0.4$, \cid{WA20} undergoes a rapid increase in acceleration and surpasses \cid{WA2P} (figure \ref{fig:waterair-acm_t}).
+This transition coincides with the development of a blunt upstream face, as the form-drag coefficient rises sharply while the viscous fraction collapses.
+Since the form force scales with both the coefficient and the frontal area, the two grow together here and reinforce one another, so the jump in acceleration is steeper than the rise in $C_{D,\mathrm{form}}$ alone.